gabrielevanini/Card-Games/readme.md

 Commentary
 ==========

-A usable and web accessible slideshow widget for your site using HTML, CSS, and JavaScript (jQuery). .
+Pupular Card Games written in C.

 Installation
 ============

-None
+You can install the GNU compiler suite on Windows and Mac OS X. It usually comes preinstalled on Linux.

 Use
 ===

-You can download the source files for this tutorial to study Clicking on the index.html file will take out to a live demonstration of the plugin.

-Supported syntax
+Open up a command prompt or terminal.
+Navigate to the folder that contains your C source code.
+Compile the source code using the "g++" command : g++ sourceCodeFile.C --o programName

+Credits
 ================

-I encourage you to contribute to ppGallery!
+I encourage you to contribute to my Card Games!
 Cheers!

+©pixelPharm - ALL RIGHTS RESERVED